-This intermediate course will be a continuation of the Latin course offered last term.
+This intermediate course will be a continuation of Introduction to Latin course offered previously.
 Having taken high school or college Latin would also be an acceptable prerequisite to this class.
 Basic grammar, vocabulary, and pronunciation will be covered.
 The text will present simplified versions of stories from Ovid’s “Metamorphoses.”

 Book: Latin via Ovid, A First Course.
 2nd Edition, Norma Goldman and Jacob E. Nyenhuis.
 1977, Wayne State University Press.
 ISBN 0-8143-1732-4.
 Available online through Amazon or Barnes & Noble.
 Locally, Books-A-Million can order it – delivery is usually within a week.

 Bill Moore — see class 300 for bio information.